michellelimsh/planet/README.md

 ### Bus Routes and Bus Stops

-The bus stop dataset is obtained from Miranda Adams's [NYC-bus-stops-by-route Github page](https://github.com/miranda-adams/NYC-bus-stops-by-route), which provides a dataset with the bus stop names, their IDs as well as their latitudes and longitudes.
+The bus stop dataset is obtained from Miranda Adams's [NYC-bus-stops-by-route Github page](https://github.com/miranda-adams/NYC-bus-stops-by-route).
+The bus routes dataset is obtained from the [Metropolitan Transportation Authority (MTA) website](https://bustime.mta.info/m).

-The bus routes dataset is obtained from the [Metropolitan Transportation Authority (MTA) website](https://bustime.mta.info/m), where the mobile version of their Bus Time page lists all their bus services.
-Searching for a bus service lists all the bus stops, their IDs and their sequences.
-This data is joined with the data from the Github page to get the latitude and longitude for each bus stop.

-The bus service dataset is derived from the bus routes dataset, containing the unique bus services along with the directions each bus service operates in.

 ### Subway Routes and Subway Stations